mikedawson/packable/README.md

 2. List any resources that are lazily loaded that would be required for the active URL to be used.
 For example if the URL has a slidehsow which loads as the user goes through each slide, list the resources required to load so that an archiver can download them.
-This can be done in three ways:
+This can be done in two ways:

 Link rel=archive tag:
 ```